gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 For this reason, we recommend hosting Adhoc File Signer Server on physical hardware.
-The software stack has modest requirements — a system with at least 2 CPU cores and 4 GB of RAM is sufficient.
+The software stack has modest requirements — a system with at least 2 CPU cores and 4 GB of RAM is more than sufficient.

 In this guide, we will use a Dell computer equipped with a 2C/4T 3.5 GHz CPU and 8 GB of RAM: